Greater Region of SaarLorLux: Treaties and Agreements

 Step by step, the cooperation originally exclusive to Saarland, Lorraine and Luxembourg was developed to include the Greater Region of Saarland, Lorraine, Luxembourg, Wallonia and the French-speaking Belgians, the German-speaking Belgians and the German state of Rhineland Palatinate.
 There was no formal process of enlargement that included new regions in all aspects of cooperation in SaarLorLux.
 The new members did not enter every instrument of collaboration; they only joined single treaties or aspects of cooperation.

 Therefore, there is not one all embracing structure any more.
 Now, there are different bilateral and multilateral treaties among different members, creating different grades of cooperation without clear separation from each other.

-Terminology

-There is no standardised definition of SaarLorLux.
-The term SaarLorLux refers to several different geographical structures:

-The original term only includes the founding members which were the three regions of Saarland, Lorraine and Luxembourg, the so-called triangle of coal and steel industries.

-The term also refers to the cooperation of Saarland, Lorraine and Luxembourg with the regions of Wallonia and Rhineland Palatinate or parts of these two additional regions.